 Birding during spring and fall migration of the canopy can be productive, and the Northern Parula and Red-eyed Vireo can be heard or seen throughout the summer as is the occasional Wood Duck, which was observed and revered by the Native Americans who occupied this site over 2,000 years ago.

-The Bark Camp and Barren Forks of the Duck River as well the Duck River itself provides descent fishing for Largemouth Bass, bream and catfish.
+The Bark Camp and Barren Forks of the Duck River as well the Duck River provide Largemouth Bass, bream and catfish.
 Fishing is good from the bank as well as by boat.

 Old Stone Fort Enclosure Trail — 1.3 Miles — Natural Surface — Easy